 Possible causes

-There is strong evidence to suggest that autism can be caused by a variety of physical factors, all of which affect brain development – it is not due to emotional deprivation or the way a person has been brought up.
 Evidence suggests that autism may be genetic.
 Scientists have been attempting to identify which genes might be implicated in autism for some years.
 Autism is likely to have multiple genes responsible rather than a single gene.
+However, it is not caused by emotional deprivation or the way a person has been brought up.

 There is no link between autism and vaccines.
 Much research has been devoted to this issue over the years and the results have comprehensively shown there is no link.
 Find out more on the NHS website.